Online restoration project

 because it looks better!

 It is not difficult to disassemble the right top of a Nikon F. The knob on top of the frame counter can be lifted off after removing three setscrews at its side.
 Take the two rings under it off and unscrew the three screws of the advance lever.
 Take off the advance lever.
 Inside the A-R collar, around the release button, you´ll see a retaining ring which has to be removed with small pliers.
-In some models you have to turn the A-R collar to find a setscrews through the little hole in the side of the collar.
+In some models you have to turn the A-R collar to find a setscrew through the little hole in the side of the collar.
 The shutter speed selector knob has two screws on top, which has to be removed.
-In the left corner next to the viewfinder there is one screw to be unscrewed.
+In the left front corner next to the viewfinder there is one screw to be unscrewed.
 You also have to remove the nameplate on front of the camera.
 That nameplate is hold by two screws which are not screwed into the camera body but in a little bar behind the nameplate.
-Two top screws of the bezel have to be removed and the bezel should be lifted a bit to loosen the right top plat of the camera.
+Two top screws of the bezel have to be removed and the bezel should be lifted a bit to loosen the right top plate of the camera.
 If you have disassembled all as written above you will see this (see below)

 1. shutter speed selector; 2. shutter release button; 3. film advance lever.
 After nearly 40 years quite dirty!!

 Write down what you are doing, if you are uncertain.
 Put all screws and ring together on a paper or towel, so that all screws come back in the same/original place.
-Take a (tooth) brush to clean everything, check the (glued) glass under the little window of the flash selector; the knob op top of the frame counter has (should have) just one glass (in the largest window).
-At the right side of the advance lever in the body you find a screw that holds the strap lug.
+Take a (tooth) brush to clean everything, check the (glued) glass under the little window of the flash selector; the knob on top of the frame counter has (should have) just one glass (in the largest window).
+At the right side of the advance lever in the body you'll find a screw that holds the strap lug.
 Re-assemble everything in reverse.

 The prism is damaged, thus has to be replaced

 It is not difficult to replace a prism, but first you have to find a replacement.
 The prism in the eye-level finder has the same size as the prisms in the early Nikkormat cameras.
 On camera fairs or in internet Nikkormats are often offered for a low price, because they are wrecked, not working or for any other reason.
-Check the prism carefully before buying one; remove the top plate by unscrewing all button and knobs (rewind knob is hold by one setscrew and can be screwed off counterclockwise by holding the film cassette claw; the shutter speed dial has some setscrews and the advance lever a top plate that can be removed with a rubber stop or cork; with a plier set the rings can be removed.
+Check the prism carefully before buying one; remove the top plate by unscrewing all buttons and knobs (rewind knob is hold by one setscrew and can be screwed off counterclockwise by holding the film cassette claw; the shutter speed dial has some setscrews and the advance lever a top plate that can be removed with a rubber stop or cork; with a pliers set the rings can be removed.
 Unscrew at the side of the top plate all screws and wiggle the top plate of the camera body.
 The prism can be removed as described here)

 The eye-level view finder can be opened by unscrewing the 4 screws which can be found under the leatherette on top of it.
 If you removed the top cap you will see this (see below)